venuv123/Stackover-/README.md

 ## Results

-The main findings of the code can be found at the post available [here](https://medium.com/p/82bfe33b85d0/edit)
+The main findings of the code can be found at the post available [here](https://medium.com/@venugoogly415/25a0e44201b)

-## Licensing, Authors, Acknowledgements

-Must give credit to Stackoverflow for the data.
-You can find the Licensing for the data and other descriptive information at the Stackoverflow link available [here](https://insights.stackoverflow.com/survey).